HI-bearing dark galaxies predictions from constrained Local Group simulations: how many and where to find them: Discussion

 \section{Discussion}

 We find that bright galaxies in our sample include a substantially higher fraction of satellites than \emph{dark galaxies}, indicating that luminous systems are more frequently bound to larger hosts, while \emph{dark galaxies} preferentially reside in isolation.
 This environmental distinction also appears in the satellite statistics of \cite{2024ApJ...962..129Lee}, where star-rich galaxies exhibit higher satellite fractions than star-poor or starless systems.
 In our simulations, these differences naturally place bright and \emph{dark galaxies} in contrasting environments: bright galaxies experience more mergers, interactions, and tidal capture, whereas \emph{dark galaxies} remain largely detached from dense environments and massive hosts.
 This is fully consistent with the environmental-density trends presented in Sec.~\ref{subsect: environment}, which show that \emph{dark galaxies} lie farther from the main filaments and central regions of the Local Group.
 Moreover, as shown in Fig.~\ref{fig: dens_envirn_joinmedian}, not only do \emph{dark galaxies} inhabit lower-density regions today, but they also originate in underdense environments, which can directly suppress SF by limiting gas accretion.
+Although at very high redshift this scenario holds uncertainties due to the much higher and uniform global density of the Universe and the limitations of the simulations, the median trends in Fig.~\ref{fig: dens_envirn_joinmedian} still show a difference of the order of $\sim0.1$ dex in both DM and gas density at early epochs.
 This picture is also supported by observational results from \cite{2025ApJS..279...38Kwon}, who find that potential \emph{dark galaxy} candidates in the ALFALFA survey preferentially occupy low-density environments.

 The distinct formation histories of bright and \emph{dark galaxies} further reinforce this scenario.
-As shown in Fig.~\ref{fig: masses_z}, \emph{dark galaxies} assemble later ($z_{\rm dark}$=1.7-2.0) than bright galaxies ($z_{\rm bright}$=2.6-3.2), resulting in systematically lower concentrations (Fig.~\ref{fig: mhalo_cNFW}).
-Combined with their higher spin parameters, this implies that \emph{dark galaxies} inhabit more extended, less concentrated halos that retain under-dense gas, below the SF threshold.
+As shown in Fig.~\ref{fig: masses_z}, \emph{dark galaxies} assemble later ($z_{\rm dark}=1.7-2.0$) than bright galaxies ($z_{\rm bright}=2.6-3.2$), resulting in systematically lower concentrations (Fig.~\ref{fig: mhalo_cNFW}).
+Combined with their higher spin parameters, this implies that \emph{dark galaxies} inhabit more extended, less concentrated haloes that retain under-dense gas, below the SF threshold.